Stepets/pz_b41firearms2csv/README.md

 Result: https://docs.google.com/spreadsheets/d/1W-UHvDUzhr55iPQRHsM4AxxVmcw-OJ-eZB7BY8DY44M

-This parser was made for [Firearms B41](https://steamcommunity.com/sharedfiles/filedetails/?id=2256623447) mod but with little effort can be modified for any other mod.
+This parser was made for the [Firearms B41](https://steamcommunity.com/sharedfiles/filedetails/?id=2256623447) mod but with little effort can be modified for any other mod.